caiogbb/Appsilon_test/README.md

 #### `speciesCountModuleUI` and`speciesCountModule`

 The `speciesCountModuleUI`, `speciesCountModule` are responsible for calculating the number of observations that a given species was presented in the dataset

+#### Comments abou `app.R`

+- It presents a structure considering the Shinydashboard, however, with the help of the fresh package, the entire Beautiful UI was modified to an interface different from the standard presented by Shinydashboard.

+- The main page does not remain blank for users, it was considered including a description together with an instruction on how the application should be used, and the explanation will be maintained during the use of the app to facilitate learning.